-Next, you have to enable the Windows Network Drives app, either in the Web Interface or the command line:
+Install the WND app either via the Web Interface or the command line:

-The Windows Network Drive app has to be downloaded from in the Market App.
-Navigate to the Market app, search for Windows Network Drives and install it.
+The Windows Network Drive app has to be downloaded from the Market App.
+Navigate to the Market app, search for Windows Network Drive and install it.

 Enable external shares:

 Create a new share and choose Windows network Drives

 Folder Name: A name for the WND Share

 Share: name of the top share

 Remote Subfolder: enter

 $userfor every user to get a home drive